sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 # Versioning the Avro schemas

-When we use Avro, we must deal with a Schema Registry (_SR_)
+When we use Avro, we *must* deal with a Schema Registry (shortcut: _SR_).

+It's useful to not associate a message to a full schema each time (not space and network efficient!), but just to an ID.
+This is necessary for systems where applications talk to each other and are never shutdown at the same time, or when we have a message broker (like Kafka) where the consumers are never stopped and can read messages with the new schemas (and won't need to read the new columns because they don't care for instance).

-There are two main choices:
+There are two main schema registries out there:
 - [Confluent's](http://docs.confluent.io/3.1.2/schema-registry/docs/index.html): integrated with the Confluent's Platform.
 - [schema-repo](https://github.com/schema-repo/schema-repo) which is the implementation of [AVRO-1124](https://issues.apache.org/jira/browse/AVRO-1124).